hyperoslo/HYPTableViewCell/README.md

 UITableViewCell
 ===================================

-Fix the awful default inset in table view cells
+A simple class to fix the default inset in UITableViewCell on > iOS 7.